-A perfect attendance award shall be awarded to students who have attended school every day based on documentation of the attendance record.
-Students who are tardy or have checked in/out one (1) or more times may not be eligible for the Perfect Attendance Award.
+A perfect attendance award will be presented to students who have attended school every day based on documentation of the attendance record.
+Students who are tardy two (2) or more times or have checked in/out two (2) or more times per semester may not be eligible for the perfect attendance award.